Gerard Lee: Career

-Recent career

-In recent decades Lee has focused on writing for film and television.
-Lee produced and wrote the screenplay for the film My Mistress, starring Emmanuelle Beart and Harrison Gilbertson, which was released November 2014 and sold in many territories.
+Lee produced and wrote the screenplay for the film My Mistress, starring Emmanuelle Béart and Harrison Sloan Gilbertson, which was released November 2014 and sold in many territories.
 It is the story of a relationship between a 16-year-old boy and a 40-something S&M mistress.

+As a television writer, Gerard Lee was the co-writer with Jane Campion of the successful mini-series Top of the Lake, which garnered eight Emmy nominations for the first series.

 He was also the principal screenwriter of the film Breath adapted from the novel of the same name by Tim Winton.
 It was released in the US in 2018, produced by Simon Baker (also director/actor/producer) and Mark Johnson (Breaking Bad).

-As a television writer, Gerard Lee is the co-writer with Jane Campion of the successful mini-series Top of the Lake, which garnered eight Emmy Nominations for the first series and is now in its second season - 'Top of the Lake: China Girl'.

-As of 2021, Lee was working on a screenplay for the Peter Carey novel Theft with Optimism Films (Melbourne).
-He is also working with Wayne Blair (The Sapphires, Dirty Dancing etc.) on a feature screenplay for a personal film set in Blair's hometown, Rockhampton.
-Currently titled Godfrey, it is the story of two brothers, one of them Indigenous, the other living with a disability.

-Other

-Lee has travelled widely in Europe and in Asia.
-He has taught creative writing at a range of tertiary institutions including a Masters of Screenwriting at QUT.
+Lee had bee working for many years on a script, titled Persian Blue, about an Aboriginal unscrupulous opportunist who convinces a luckless outback community he is a mystic from India sent to save them.
+Lee could not find an Aboriginal co-writer and script supervisor, as required by the protocols of Creative Australia for First Nations people's stories, even if fictional, so he self-published the story as a novel, The Big Galah, in 2024.
+Lee claims that his screenplay was used by the creators of the 2022 TV series Irreverent.

+Death

+Lee died on 25 November 2025.